 About the garden

-Ten minutes away from the medieval town of Chino, Le Rivau stands out from other Loire Valley castles that were built during the Renaissance period, and has a fairytale quality complete with 15th-century keep, turrets and a drawbridge.
-The gardens are labelled ‘Remarkable Gardens of France’, part of the 17 ‘Most Beautiful Gardens of France’ and French National ‘Conservatory of Fragrant Roses’ (CCVS).
-They were conceived by Patricia Laigneau, the current owner, who has the double accreditation of art historian (Louvre School in Paris) and botanic expertise (Versailles Landscaping School).
+Located 10 minutes away from the medieval town of Chinon, Le Rivau stands out from other Loire Valley castles that were all built during the Renaissance period, and has a real fairytale quality, connecting our inner child, complete with a 15th-century keep, turrets and a drawbridge.
+The gardens are labelled 'Remarkable Gardens of France', and French National 'Conservatory of Fragrant Roses' (CCVS).
+They were conceived by Patricia Laigneau, the current owner, who has the double approach of Art Historian (Louvre School in Paris) and Botanic expertise (Versailles Landscaping School).